microbiomedata/nmdc-field-notes/README.md

    git push && git push --tags
    ```

-4. Check [GitHub Actions](https://github.com/microbiomedata/nmdc-field-notes/actions) to ensure that pushing the version tag triggered the workflow which creates a new GitHub Release and that it completed successfully.
+4. Check [GitHub Actions](https://github.com/microbiomedata/nmdc-field-notes/actions) to ensure that pushing the version tag triggered the workflow that creates a new GitHub Release, and that that workflow completed successfully.
 5. If proceeding to create Android or iOS builds, run another production build.
    ```shell
    ionic capacitor sync --prod